Local Hack Day is the easiest way to bring new technologies to your community. Sign up today to host this 12-hour digital demo day for your community.

 Get set up and run the rest of the event on the big day.

-The exact schedule of each Local Hack Day: Share location is up to the organizing team.
+The exact schedule of each digital Local Hack Day: Share location is up to the organizing team.
 We recommend holding the conference throughout an entire day.
-8-10 hours is just long enough for attendees to both experience some great workshops and participate in some side activities - if you're running any.
+8-10 hours is just long enough for attendees to both experience some great virtual workshops and participate in some side activities - if you're running any.

 8:00am - Checkin & registration begin